 Two popular generalizations of the Bingham fluid model in shear flow are the Herschel-Bulkley \cite{Herschel:1926} and Casson equations, given respectively as

 where $K$ and $n$ are additional parameters.
 Obviously, the Bingham model is a specific instance of the Herschel-Bulkley equation, obtained by imposing $n=1$.

 The Herschel-Bulkley model is very popular as it offers more flexibility for fitting experimental data than the Bingham model.
 It describes both the yield stress regime, $\sigma \approx \sigma_y$, at low shear rate, and a power-law shear-thinning behavior, $\sigma \approx K \dot{\gamma}^n$, with $n<1$ for larger shear rates.
-Across a large variety of systems, the shear-thinning exponent $n$ is found to have a value in the range $n = 0.2-0.8$.
-Frequently, $n$ changes very little with either the density or the temperature \cite{Vinogradov:1978} of the material, so that it appears as a relevant ``material parameter'', as found for instance for microgels \cite{Roberts:2001,Oppong:2006,Gutowski:2012,Nordstrom:2010}, emulsions \cite{Mason:1996a,Becu:2006}, and foams \cite{Princen:1989,Hohler:2005,Pratt:2003,Gilbreth:2006}.
-The crossover between the yield stress regime and the shear thinning regime occurrs for a typical shear rate $\dot{\gamma}^\star \approx (\sigma_y/K)^{1/n}$.
-It is therefore tempting to interpret the corresponding timescale $1/\dot{\gamma}^\star$ as a relevant microscopic timescale for the material \cite{Bonnecaze:2010}.
-Finally, we remark that the Herschel-Bulkley equation predicts the existence of a diverging timescale $\tau$ governing the relaxation to steady state in stress-controlled experiments in the vicinity of the yield point, i.e. for $\sigma \gtrsim \sigma_y$, since one gets: $\tau \sim \dot{\gamma}^{-1} \approx [K / (\sigma - \sigma_y)]^{1/n}$, which readily suggests a ``critical'' interpretation of the yielding transition observed in steady state simple shear flows~\cite{Divoux:2012,Chaudhuri:2013}.
-This point will be discussed extensively in Sec.~\ref{hottopics}.
+Across a large variety of systems, the shear thinning exponent $n$ is found to have a value in the range $n = 0.2-0.8$, rather than the $n=1$ value imposed in the Bingham model.
+Frequently, $n$ changes very little with either the density or the temperature of the material \cite{Vinogradov:1978}, so that it appears to be a relevant ``material parameter'', for instance for microgels \cite{Roberts:2001,Oppong:2006,Gutowski:2012,Nordstrom:2010}, emulsions \cite{Mason:1996a,Becu:2006}, and foams \cite{Princen:1989,Hohler:2005,Pratt:2003,Gilbreth:2006}.
+As such, its determination (or prediction) has become a question of theoretical interest as well, as discussed below.

+The crossover between the yield stress and the shear thinning regimes in the Herschel-Bulkley model occurs for a typical shear rate $\dot{\gamma}^\star \approx (\sigma_y/K)^{1/n}$.
+It is therefore tempting to interpret the corresponding time scale $1/\dot{\gamma}^\star$ as a relevant microscopic time scale for the material \cite{Bonnecaze:2010}.
+The Herschel-Bulkley equation also predicts the existence of a diverging time scale $\tau$ governing the relaxation to steady state in stress-controlled experiments in the vicinity of the yield point, i.e. for $\sigma \gtrsim \sigma_y$, since one gets: $\tau \sim \dot{\gamma}^{-1} \approx [K / (\sigma - \sigma_y)]^{1/n}$, which readily suggests an interpretation of the yielding transition observed in steady-state simple shear flows in terms of a critical point~\cite{Divoux:2012,Chaudhuri:2013}.
+This topic will be discussed extensively in Sect.~\ref{hottopics}.